The public and private faith of Hillary Clinton

 Devotions

 Clinton is still a member of First United Methodist Church in Little Rock, Matthews says, but hasn't been back in years.
-Though she sometimes attends services at a Methodist church near her home in Chappaqua, New York, her duties as Secretary of State and now the Democratic presidential nominee have kept her on the road, and away from regular Sunday worship.
+Though she sometimes attends services at a Methodist church near her home in Chappaqua, New York, her duties as secretary of state and now the Democratic presidential nomination have kept her on the road, and away from regular Sunday worship.

-But the Rev. Bill Shilladay, a Methodist minister in New York, said he has found a way to pastor to the peripatetic Clinton.
+But the Rev. Bill Shillady, a Methodist minister in New York, said he has found a way to pastor to the peripatetic Clinton.

-Shilladay met Clinton at a memorial for 9/11 victims in New York in 2002, when she was a senator.
+Shillady met Clinton at a memorial for 9/11 victims in New York in 2002, when she was a senator.
 He invited her to his former church in Manhattan, and over time the families became close, sharing Easter breakfasts and meals at Christmastime.
-Shilladay conducted Chelsea's wedding and a memorial service for Dorothy Rodham, Clinton's mother.
+Shillady conducted Chelsea's wedding and a memorial service for Dorothy Rodham, Clinton's mother.

 Around Easter in 2015, Shillady offered to send Clinton daily email devotions, which he wakes early each morning to compose.
 The devotions, which arrive in Clinton's inbox by 5 a.m., include a snippet of Scripture, a brief commentary on the passage and a prayer.